jmalicki/repo-intel/docs/projects/quality-filter/README.md

 ## Overview

-The Quality Filter is a fully automated tool that applies quality thresholds and filtering criteria to candidate projects to identify high-quality repositories for analysis.
+The Quality Filter is a **deterministic Python script** that applies mathematical thresholds and filtering rules to candidate projects.
+No LLM calls, no human interaction, no subagents.

 ## Purpose